 - Basic Greetings: Good morning!
 Hi!
 My name is...
 How are you?
-I'm well; I'm not well; So-so - Goodbye - See you later.
+I'm well; I'm not well; So-so Goodbye See you later.

 - Numbers 1-10

 - 10 Colours.

-RE

-• Sharing, Harvest, Celebrating Milestones; Buddhism, Hinduism, Judaism, Islam, Sikhism, Christianity - A reflection.

-PE

 - The children improve and apply their ball skills, working with smaller balls over longer distances.
 They practice throwing to hit a target and learn how to bowl overarm.
-They play games that demand simple choices and decisions on how to use space to avoid opponents and to intercept a thrown ball. - The children focus on increasing and improving their range of basic gymnastic skills and mastering a number of specific skills, and executing these with precision and control, improving their strength and agility.
-In gymnastics as a whole, children use skills and agility individually, in combination and in sequence.
+They play games that demand simple choices and decisions on how to use space to avoid opponents - Sharing, Harvest, Celebrating Milestones: Buddhism, Hinduism, Judaism, Islam, Sikhism, Christianity A reflection.
+Te The children improve and apply their ball skills, working with smaller balls over for distances.
+They practice throwing to hit a target and learn how to bowl overarm.
+They games that demand simple choices and decisions on how to use space to avoid oppon and to intercept a thrown ball.
+The children focus on increasing and improving their range of basic gymnastic skills agility individually, in combination and in sequence.
+Wimming: The children work on increasing the distances that they can travel through water on to front and back, and aim to do so with as much independence as appropriate for them.
+They improve their water confidence through a range of skills such as jumping, for rolling, submersion and gliding.
+Music and Movement: To use: movement imaginatively, responding to stimuli and performing basic se throweling, being still, jumping, turning and gestures).
+Performance by 'Perform Dance'.
+Muse and Movement.
+Basic skills using instruments.
+Developing pitch and rhythm.
+The children focus on increasing and improving their range of basic gymnastic skills and mastering a number of specific skills, and executing these with precision and control, improving their strength and agility.
+In gymnastics as a whole, children use skills and

-Swimming:

-• The children work on increasing the distances that they can travel through water on their front and back, and aim to do so with as much independence as appropriate for them.
+- The children work on increasing the distances that they can travel through water on their - They improve their water confidence through a range of skills such as jumping, floating,

-Music and Movement:

-- To use movement imaginatively, responding to stimuli and performing basic skills (travelling, being still, jumping, turning and gestures). - Performance by 'Perform Dance'.
+- To use movement imaginatively, responding to stimuli and performing basic skills

-rolling, submersion and gliding.

-MUSIC

-- Harvest Songs.

-- Basic skills using instruments.

-- Developing pitch and rhythm.

-- Using voices and body movements.
+• Using voices and body movements.
 Developing control of pitch.

-- Preparation of songs for the Christmas concert.
+• Preparation of songs for the Christmas concert.

-ART, CRAFT, DESIGN & TECHNOLOGY
+ART & DESIGN TECHNOLOGY